This is a wiki devoted to the intersection between

 Be clear and concise.
 You do not have to write in Plain English, but you might find some of that mindset helpful.

-WARNING: If you can't find the verification email, don't forget to check your spam folder!
+If you can't find the verification email when you sign up, don't forget to check your spam folder!
+If that fails, contact Alex Kavvos.

 The content in this wiki is licensed under CC BY 4.0